blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Newton's Experiments on Colours.md

 He also noticed that red and violet were similar, so he twisted the band of colours to form a circle.
 This is known as Newton's Disc.

+He also figured out that colours could be obtained by combining the primary colours:
+Red and

 Primary Colours: Red, Green, Blue
 Secondary Colours: Cyan, Magenta, Yellow